Surface Tension Between Coexisting Phases of Active Brownian Particles: Results

 To obtain $\gamma$ from its mechanical definition, that is the work required to create a unit area of the surface with the volume fixed, we isothermally and quasistatically deform the surface region.
 We expand the surface region along the $y$ direction by $\delta y$ ($\delta y \ll l_y$), and meanwhile compress it along the $x$ direction by $\delta x_1$ and $\delta x_2$ separately from its left and right boundaries, as displayed by the red dashed square in Fig.~\ref{Fig1}.
 To maintain a constant volume, we have

 For an equilibrium phase-separated state ($P_g=P_l$), the derivation of $\gamma$ does not depend on the specific values of $\delta x_1$ and $\delta x_2$, as long as $\delta x_1+\delta x_2$ satisfies Eq.~(\ref{eq1}) [as can be seen from Eq.~(\ref{eq3})].
 However, for the MIPS ($P_g\neq P_l$), $\delta x_1$ and $\delta x_2$ need to be specified through an extra condition in order to perform a proper derivation.
-The extra important condition, that is usually neglected but needs to be met during the deformation of surface region, is that the interfacial profile of any intensive quantity remains invariant (e.g., the density profile represented by the blue dotted curve in Fig.~\ref{Fig1}).
-Otherwise, the interfacial properties will change, giving rise to an improper $\gamma$ due to $P_g\neq P_l$.
+The extra important condition, that is usually neglected but needs to be met during the deformation of the system, is that the profiles of all intensive quantities (including the density profile) in the surface region must remain perfectly the same as their counterparts of the original interface.
+Otherwise, the system intensive quantities and hence the system properties will change (namely the interface we are examining is no longer the original one), thus giving rise to an improper $\gamma$.
+In other words, only under this condition can we obtain the true surface tension of the original system.
 Thus, the combination of the invariant density profile and conservation of particles yields

 Here, for simplicity, we have additionally prescribed that the deformed surface region experiences no net whole displacement with respect to the original surface region (as indicated by their overlapping density profiles in Fig.~\ref{Fig1}), so that the polarization force does no work.